 * | select ip_to_province(client_ip) as client_ip_province, count(*) as pv group by client_ip_province order by pv desc limit 50

-Locate the abnormal backend server
+Task 3: Locate the unhealthy backend server

 - On the Log Service console, click the project link of the SLB instance.